TGITS/docker-compose-examples/redis-docker-compose-examples/README.md

 In all cases you need to have a container engine compatible with `docker` and `docker compose` available in the command line.

-On the container with [Redis](https://redis.io/) database engine, there is also [Redis CLI](https://redis.io/docs/latest/develop/tools/cli/).
+On the container with the [Redis](https://redis.io/) database engine, there is also [Redis CLI](https://redis.io/docs/latest/develop/tools/cli/).

 ## Running the containers with the Redis instance